 If you want to consistently secure capacity at good rates, you’ve got to make your freight appealing to carriers.
 And while it’s never been easy, getting your products delivered on time has never been more difficult than it is right now due to the current truckload market conditions.
-As many shippers continue to experience volatile spikes in demand, and carriers remain in recovery from a rough first part of the year, capacity has never been tighter.

 Here are some of the best strategies to make your freight stand out: